lucifer1004/DocumenterTypst.jl/test/snapshots/visual/README.md

 3. Comparing against saved hashes
 4. Flagging any visual changes

+**Cross-platform Consistency**: Visual snapshots use `--ignore-system-fonts` flag to ensure font rendering is consistent across different operating systems.
+This uses only the fonts embedded in Typst packages (Libertinus Serif for text, DejaVu Sans Mono for code), avoiding platform-specific font variations that would cause false positives.

 ## Two Testing Approaches

 ### 1. Integration Fixture Testing (Recommended)